 If you enjoyed this article please consider sharing it!

-Born and raised in Detroit, Michigan, transplanted to East Lansing.
+Owner Allena Tapia is a native Detroiter, transplanted to East Lansing and beyond.
 Reading and writing were an "escape"; education was a "way out."
 Read more here.
+Check out the rest of the GardenWall team here.